 Medicine or Other Drug Use and Sleep Problems

 Many prescription and nonprescription medicines can cause sleep problems.
 A few examples of these medicines are: Antidepressants.
 Cold medicines.
 Steroid medicines.
 Nonprescription diet aids.
-Other substances that may cause sleep problems include: Alcohol.
+Other substances Other substances that may cause sleep problems include: Alcohol.
 At first, drinking alcohol may cause...

 Sleep Apnea: Fiber-Optic Pharyngoscopy